olanuges90/containerized-flask/README.md

 - Exposes RESTful API endpoints of the Flask application securely.
 - Amazon ECR for Docker Image Management.
 - API management and routing using API Gateway
-- Esposes Application's REST API endpoints securely.
+- Exposes Application's REST API endpoints securely.

 ## PreRequisites
 - SerpAPI: Signup for Free account and subscribe for API key.